bluwy/tsconfig-grimoire/README.md

    With the TypeScript compiler (the `tsc` CLI), only a single tsconfig is used at a time.
 It defaults to the `tsconfig.json` in the current working directory, or a different path via the `-p`/`--project` flag.

-   Type-checking and compilation is only done on the files [included](#included-files-resolution) in that tsconfig.
+   Type-checking and compilation are only done on the files [included](#included-files-resolution) in that tsconfig.

 2. **Nearest matching strategy**: uses nearest matching `tsconfig.json`, e.g. VS Code